+Interest income from financial assets at amortised cost is recognised using the effective interest method and includes interest from cash and cash equivalents.
 Interest income is recognised in profit or loss for all financial instruments that are not held at fair value through profit or loss using the effective interest method.
 Interest income on assets held at fair value through profit or loss is included in the net gains/(losses) on financial instruments.
 Other changes in fair value for such instruments are recorded in accordance with the policies described in Note 2(b).